 Northup gained her awareness firsthand.
 As a child, she struggled with reading and attention issues.
 Although she was never officially diagnosed, she’s said that she’s “probably dyslexic.”
 And she encourages young people not to let their learning struggles discourage them.

-Dave Reichert, U.S. Representative From Washington
+Dave Reichert, former U.S. Representative from Washington

 Long before he was elected as U.S. representative, Reichert served as a county sheriff in Washington state.
 As sheriff, he headed the task force that helped solve the biggest serial murder case in U.S. history.
 He was honored a number of times for his courage.